Finally, make up a flying line, and attach it to the bridle with a Lark's Head knot. See the photo above.

 The picture up there shows the MBK 2-Skewer Dopero kite being launched, down at a local flying field.
 The pint-sized support crew is ready to swing into action at a moment's notice—if I don't catch him first!

-Another approach is to get a helper to hold the kite up and let it go, with maybe 10 or 20 meters of line let out.
+Another approach is to get a helper to hold the kite up and let it go with maybe 15 or 20 meters (50 feet) of line let out.
 This way, the kite soon gets high enough to make it easy to let more line out.

 Dopero-kite stories of my real-life flying experiences are worth checking out!